 This call for proposals intends to supply beamtime for the users during the beamline commissioning period.
 The beamlines are at different stages of technical commissioning.
 They have not reached the final configuration and target parameters, meaning that not all experiments are feasible and not all environmental conditions can be applied.
-Indeed, our intention, during this period of scientific commissioning, is to receive proposals from expert users for experiments that allow us to test the beamline and at the same time improve the current instrumentation for different types of samples of interest to the community.
+During this period of scientific commissioning, the aim is to receive proposals from expert users for experiments that allow us to test the beamline and at the same time improve the current instrumentation for different types of samples of interest to the community.

-The Fast Track modality is open for submissions in a continuous flux, without any interruption.
+The Rapid Access Proposal modality is open for submissions in a continuous flux, without any interruption.
 The proposers must have previous experience using a synchrotron beamline, especially with the required technique.